Schedule for English 146 (W 2021):

 - Cole Nussbaumer Knaflic, Storytelling with Data (2015).
 Read chapter 2, “Choosing an Effective Visual” (pp. 35-69)

-Frameworking: Teams begin filling out a Framework Planning Document (download this template [TBD] and copy to your team workspace) that prepares for making a data-narrative project.
-The document asks teams to imagine their audience, what is at stake in their intended data narrative, their primary media channel(s), and their key data.
+Frameworking: Teams begin filling out a Framework Planning Document that prepares for making a data-narrative project.
+(Download this Framework Planning Document template with detailed instructions and copy it to your team workspace.)
+The document asks teams to imagine their audience; the purpose of their intended data narrative (and what is at stake); their key data; their primary media and form or genre; and their main distribution channel.
 It then asks for a “long sentence” about the dataset that is like a free-writing exercise from which a compelling data narrative can eventually be structured.

 If the worksheet cannot be finished during class, teams are expected to collaborate on finishing it outside class.